fgvieira/ngsF/README.md

 As input `ngsF` needs a Genotype Likelihood (GL) file, formatted as __3\*n_ind\*n_sites__ doubles in binary.
 It can be uncompressed [default] or in BGZIP format.
 If "-", reads uncompressed stream from STDIN.
 Currently, all sites in the file must be variable, so a previous SNP calling step is needed.

 ### Ouput files
-`ngsF` prints out two files: the output file (specified with option `--out`) and the parameters file (same name plus the suffix `.pars`).
+`ngsF` prints out two (or three) output files: the output file (specified with option `--out`), the parameters file (same name plus the suffix `.pars`), and (if `--calc_LRT` and `--init_values` have been specified) the LRT file (same name plus the suffis `.lrt`).
 The output file is a text file with the per-individual inbreeding coefficients, one per line.
 The parameters file is a binary file storing, as doubles, the final parameters, namely global log-likelihood (1), per-individual log-likelihood (N_IND), per-individual inbreeding coefficients (N_IND), and per-site minor allele frequencies (N_SITES).
+The LRT file is a text file with the global and per-individual likelihoods for H1 (alternative hypothesis; 1st column), H0 (null hypothesis; 2nd column), and p-value for rejection of H0 (following a chi2 distribution adn 1 degree of freedom; 3rd column).

 ### Stopping Criteria
 An issue on iterative algorithms is the stopping criteria. `ngsF` implements a dual condition threshold: relative difference in log-likelihood and estimates RMSD (F and freq).
 As for which threshold to use, simulations show that 1e-5 seems to be a reasonable value.
 However, if you're dealing with low coverage data (2x-3x), it might be worth to use lower thresholds (between 1e-6 and 1e-9).